Introduction: Complete DIY Raspberry Pi Weather Station With Software

-- 4 strong magnets (2 for anemometer, 1 for Direction, 1 for Rain Gauge), I used the rare earth magnets, highly recommended).
+- 4 strong magnets (2 for anemometer, 1 for Direction, 1 for Rain Gauge), I used the rare earth magnets, highly recommended) (https://amzn.to/2LHBoKZ).

 - A handful of assorted resistors, I have this pack which has proved extremely handy over time: https://www.sparkfun.com/products/10969

-- Raspberry Pi - I used the B+
+- Raspberry Pi - I originally used the 2 with a Wireless adapter, now get the 3 B+ kit with power adapter too. (https://amzn.to/2P76Mop)

 - A solid 5V power adapter (this turned out to be painfully annoying, I eventually got the Adafruit one, otherwise the camera pulls too much juice and can/will hang the Pi, it's here: https://www.adafruit.com/products/501)

 - 2 Thrust Bearings (or skateboard or roller-skate bearings will work too), I got these on Amazon: https://amzn.to/2siMwra

 - 2 Waterproof Enclosures (I used an electrical enclosure from the local big box store), doesn't matter much, just need to find a good size enclosure that's going to have enough space and protect everything).